tomwhartung/jmws_accoutrements/doc/ubuntu/2019-upgrade_to_18.04.2/3c-barbara-sanity.md

 Immediate Goals:

-- Restore home directory
+- [x] Restore home directories
-- Get barbara on the network
+- [x] Get barbara on the network
-- Install standard packages
+- [ ] Install standard packages
-- Get look and feel to be consistent with others
+- [ ] Get look and feel to be consistent with others
-- Start using barbara to rip CDs to mp3
+- [ ] Start using barbara to rip CDs to mp3

 # Details

-## Restore home directory
+## Restore home directories

+Note: must do tomh first because the root user links to some of tomh's files.

+### Restoring `~tomh`

 Copy of old home directory is in `/ubuntu-16.04/home` .

+Commands run as tomh:

 ```
 cd /home